Jakhaxz/VRChatSpotifyControler/README.md

 # VRChatMediaControls

-Media controler for Spotify using VRChat OSC
+Media controller for Spotify using VRChat OSC

 ## Usage